 Hundreds of others were reported wounded.

-European Union foreign ministers voted Thursday to impose sanctions on Ukrainian officials deemed responsible for orchestrating the violence in the capital.
-The measures include visa bans, asset freezes and restrictions on the export of anti-riot gear to the Ukrainian government.
+In Brussels, European Union foreign ministers agreed in emergency session Thursday to impose sanctions on Ukrainian officials deemed responsible for orchestrating the violence in the capital.
+The measures would include visa bans, asset freezes and restrictions on the export of anti-riot gear to the Ukrainian government.
 Washington imposed similar sanctions Wednesday.

-Anti-government protests erupted in Ukraine in November, after Mr. Yanukovych backed away from a trade deal with the European Union in favor of closer ties with Russia.
+Anti-government protests erupted in November, after after Mr. Yanukovych backed away from a trade deal with the European Union in favor of closer ties with Russia.